Entering the Era of Discrete Diffusion Models: A Benchmark for Schr\"odinger Bridges and Entropic Optimal Transport: Discussion

 \section{Discussion}

-Our work fills a key gap in discrete SB research by introducing the first standardized benchmark for these methods.
-This contribution provides the community with ground truth data and standard evaluation metrics, enabling meaningful comparisons across methods.
-The benchmark reveals fundamental limitations of current approaches: CP-based solvers (DLightSB, DLightSB-M) face severe memory constraints in high dimensions, while matching-based methods (CSBM, $\alpha$-CSBM) struggle with parameter sensitivity and long training times.
-These findings highlight the need for more scalable architectures as well as more stable training procedures.
-Looking forward, our benchmark facilitates rigorous evaluation of discrete SB methods, guiding future research.
+Our work addresses key gaps in discrete-space EOT/SB research by introducing the first standardized benchmark for these methods, along with new approaches.
+This contribution provides ground-truth data and consistent evaluation metrics for rigorous assessment of underlying solvers.
+The benchmark reveals fundamental limitations of both existing and proposed approaches: DLightSB(-M) faces severe memory constraints in high dimensions, while CSBM and $\alpha$-CSBM remain sensitive to parameter choices and require long training times.
+These findings underscore the need for more scalable architectures and stable training procedures, and guide future research in this area.